-Discover the symbols and not so secret burn marks throughout Little Moreton Hall.
+Discover the Tudor ritual protection marks scattered throughout Little Moreton Hall.

 In Tudor times there was a genuine belief in witches and the power of evil.
 The Tudors especially feared the night and the dark.
 From the time of Henry VIII and up to the Civil War and Commonwealth years, there was a period of religious turmoil.
 People felt they could no longer turn to the Church as a remedy for their worries, in the same way as they had done before.
 It was also a time when the North West region was affected by the Plague.
 Burn marks were likely one of the many things that people did to deal with their fears - they were a form of protection.

 In 2014 two archaeologists found by experimentation that burn marks were not accidental but deliberate taper burns.
-Research volunteers at Little Moreton Hall have since discovered over 250 of these burn marks as well as 2 other types of marks; circle designs and criss-cross webs of lines.
+Research volunteers at Little Moreton Hall have since discovered over 250 of these burn marks as well as two other types of marks; circle designs and criss-cross webs of lines.
 These marks have been found near windows, fireplaces, and blocked doorways.
 They have also been found in places where the building has been altered and where there is a hollow space behind walls.
-A number of marks have been found in areas that could be described as entry points for evil into the Hall.
 The reason they would have added the marks here was because of their belief that witches, evil spirits and disease could enter the hall via chimneys, windows, and doorways; any points of 'weakness' in the building could be seen as entry points for evil.